 - There is this notion that I like to describe as the Silver Bullet Solution - it's where someone thinks they can find one solution that addresses all of their restaurant business needs, including reporting.
 I see this happening more frequently as restaurant companies respond positively to the idea that the providers of the various transactional systems they use such as Point of Sale (POS) and Back of House (BOH), etc., to operate and manage their businesses are also comprehensive reporting solutions.
 But they’re not.

 Don’t get me wrong, these systems do a great job of what they’re intended to do - quickly capture and record the transaction information as it’s entered into the system.
 They even create a number of static reports, many of which are useful.

 However, contrary to what many vendors claim (many list Business Intelligence (BI) in their marketing materials) restaurant companies using these tools for reporting come to realize, over time, that while each system they selected performs its specific task very well, the reports they provide are very limited, often times down to just the data it generates.
 This will leave many of your most pressing questions unanswered.
 To answer complex business questions, you'll need to integrate data from other systems used in your restaurants.

 How to put your restaurant business in a better position

 A great start is to craft a list of business needs and determine what custom reports your company needs.
 Shop around and demo data management and reporting solutions that will allow you to bring together the data required to address the needs you've identified.

-Your reporting solution should include many of the basics like Key Performance Indicators, Dashboards, Sorting, Filtering, Drilling and Visualizations and make sure the solution comes with a data model that's crafted to support the restaurant industry.
+Your reporting solution should include many of the basics like Key Performance Indicators, Dashboards, Sorting, Filtering, Drilling and Visualizations and making sure the solution comes with a data model that's crafted to support the many types of data collected in the restaurant industry.